 If you’re counting down the days to that FIFA 19 release window, join us as we round up what we can expect to see this year and when we can expect to see it.

 - What is it?
 The next game in the EA Sports football phenomenon

 - What can I play it on?
-Likely to be PS4, Xbox One, PC and Nintendo Switch
+PS4, Xbox One, PC and Nintendo Switch

 So what do we know about FIFA 19 so far?
-Well, not a great deal has been announced, but we’ve been rounding up news and rumors to pull together some kind of picture of the game we might see.
+Well, EA hasn't exactly rolled out the red carpet in the details department, but we’ve been rounding up news and rumors to pull together some kind of picture of the game we might see.

 Frostbite will remain

 It’s almost a certainty that like FIFA 18, FIFA 19 will be powered by the Frostbite engine.
 While this means we’ll get a good looking game, it also means it’s not likely to be vastly more visually impressive than FIFA 18.

 A Nintendo Switch version looks likely

 The Nintendo Switch version of FIFA 18 naturally didn’t outsell the other consoles on the market last year and, because it lacked features like The Journey and a full career mode, it received some critical flack.
 But it did shift enough units to make EA happy, meaning we can probably expect to see another release in 2018.